We'll show you how easy it is to make nutritious and quick meals to make your home office a 5 * restaurant!

 During your lunch break, its important to not only eat well, but to take some time to relax.
 However, this is easier said than done.
 Often, trying to prepare a meal in a short amount of time can turn into a very stressful event.
 We’ll show you how you can save time and have a relaxed lunch break.

-Don’t feel like cooking at all?
+Don't feel like cooking at all?
 Then go for a ready-made meal.
-Every. has reimagined ready-made meals to create the perfect solution: full of fresh vegetables, complex carbohydrates, plant based protein and healthy fats.
-Our bowls, soups and co. are real nutrient bombs, and the perfect solution for a quick yet healthy lunch.
-All you need to do is prepare them in a pan or microwave in ten minutes and voila!
+Every. has reimagined ready-made meals to create the perfect solution: fresh vegetables, complex carbohydrates, plant based protein and healthy fats.
+Our bowls, soups and co. are real nutrient bombs, and taste like they were freshly cooked.
+The perfect solution for a quick yet healthy lunch.
+All you need to do is prepare them in a pan or microwave and voila!

 Instead of going to a grocery store, bakery or canteen, try and stick to your own kitchen.
 The advantage: if you cook yourself, it's likely to be a healthier meal.
 The disadvantage: a self-made meal requires more planning and time than a bought snack.
 In addition, we often lack the inspiration of what to cook, or if we have the inspiration, we lack the right ingredients.
 To avoid these obstacles, you need to plan accordingly.